-- Container for waste oil: Capacity of 6.6 Gals.
-(25 L) or more - New hydraulic oil: 6.6 Gals.
-(25 L) [When all oil is drained from all of the hydraulic equipment, pipes and hoses, the required new oil amount is 10.3 Gals.
-(39 L)]. - O-ring - Swing the upperstructure so that the drain plug P at the bottom of the hydraulic oil tank is positioned in the middle of the right and left tracks. - 2.
-Retract the bucket and arm cylinders to their stroke ends, lower the boom to put the bucket teeth on the ground. - 3.
-Lower the blade to the ground and stop the engine.
+- Container for waste oil: Capacity of 10.0 Gals.
+(38 L) or more - New hydraulic oil: 10.0 Gals.
+(38 L) [When all oil is drained from all of the hydraulic equipment, pipes and hoses, the required new oil amount is 19.5 Gals.
+(74 L)]. - O-ring - Swing the upperstructure so that the drain plug P at the bottom of the hydraulic oil tank is positioned in the middle of the right and left tracks. - 2.
+Retract the bucket and arm cylinders to their stroke ends, lower the boom and put the bucket teeth on the ground. - 3.
+Put the blade on the ground and stop the engine.

 - 4. Open the bonnet B 3 and clean the area around the tank cover 4 on the top of the hydraulic oil tank with a cloth. - Slowly loosen the cap of the oil supply port 5 to relieve the internal pressure. - 5.
-Loosen bolts 1 to remove the bottom plate 2.
+Remove bolts 1 to remove the bottom cover 2.
 Put the container for waste oil under the drain plug P. - 6.
 Remove the drain plug P and drain the waste oil.
-Before removing the drain plug, take care that the oil is not hot and does not splash your body. - 7.
-Clean around the tank cover 8 and loosen four bolts to remove the cover.
-Take out the filter 7 to clean it with cleaning oil or light oil. - 8.
-Degrease and clean the threads of the plug P, and replace the O-ring installed onto the plug P with a new one. - 9.
-After draining the waste oil, reinstall and tighten the drain plug P.
+When removing the drain plug, take care that the oil does not splash your body. - 7.
+Degrease and wash the threads of the plug P, and replace the O-ring 6 installed onto the plug P with a new one. - 8.
+After draining the waste oil, reinstall install and tighten the drain plug P.